BabakTaheri1/BabakTaheri1.github.io/_pages/about.md

     and
     <strong>sustainable</strong>
     energy future.
-    When I'm not immersed in research or teaching, you'll find me hiking, traveling, camping, watching movies, or enjoying a friendly game of soccer or volleyball.
+    When I'm not immersed in research, you'll find me hiking, traveling, watching movies, or enjoying a friendly game of soccer or volleyball.
   </p>
 </div>